Making Sense of the Middle-East (in English)

-Course objective: This course aims to provide students with a comprehensive understanding of key concepts, themes and issues that have shaped and constitute the Middle East; a region with a rich and convulsed history made up of several cultures.
-The main objective of the course is to introduce the area through an interdisciplinary approach that will reflect its internal diversity and dynamics, combining academic readings, journalistic accounts, films and audio-visual aids on: politics, religion, culture, conflicts, gender and sociology.
+Course objective: This course aims to provide students with a comprehensive understanding of key concepts, themes and issues that have shaped the Middle East, a region with a rich and complex history made up of several cultures.
+The main objective of the course is to introduce the area through an interdisciplinary approach that will reflect its internal diversity and dynamics, combining academic readings, journalistic accounts, films and audio-visual aids that cover politics, religion, culture, conflicts, gender and sociology.
 It is designed to help contextualize current trends and identify various interpretative frameworks.

 Classes will be lecture-based, but active learning and participation will be encouraged through the discussion of assigned readings, films and student presentations.